NicoNoell/Python-Projects/README.md

 <img src="Images/A-Star-Demo.gif" alt="A Star Algorithm Demo" width="70%">

-(The number in the top-left referst to the estimated distance to the end and the number in the top-right is the slowly discovered distance to the start)
+(The number in the top-left refers to the estimated distance to the end and the number in the top-right is the slowly discovered distance to the start)

 **4.** Once you've reached the goal, you need to **backtrack to the start** to reconstruct the actual path taken.
 This is done by starting at the end node and always choosing the neighboring node with the lowest distance to the start.
 You could alternatively just keep track of where each node has its distance to start from, which is the typical way to do this, but I used the first method.